Packing List: My Recommended Gear for Walking the Camino de Santiago

 SHOWER SHOES: ALeader Mesh Slip On Water Shoes or WUTANGCUN Mens Womens Water Shoes

-I pack a pair of lightweight water shoes to wear in showers, along the shore or at the pool, and even as slippers.
+I pack a pair of lightweight water shoes to wear in showers and even as slippers.
 The ALeader brand are generally offered as slip-on; the Wutangcun are generally offered with an elastic lace to adjust compression.
 Both styles dry quickly, have a soft rubber sole with good underfoot protection, and weigh virtually nothing.
 These (generally) end up in the side pocket of my pack when wet or the interior side when dry.

 TRAVEL TOWEL: Sea to Summit Tek Towel